 In August 2000, my wife started to relapse.
 This subjected my son and me to two months of torture in the form of almost continuous sleep deprivation.
 This took its inevitable toll on my son.
 He was admitted to hospital again on Boxing Day 26 December 2000.
 It was a long and difficult illness.

 Since then, my son has been on a far better orchestrated Care Programme Approach with the local Mental Health Support Unit.
 He now has a dedicated and capable social worker who heads what is called an Assertive Outreach Team.
-I accompany him at his request to all progress meetings, including his interviews with duty consultants.
+I accompany my son, at his request, to all progress meetings, including his interviews with duty consultants.

 He had an interview with a temporary duty consultant shortly after he had left hospital after this second illness.
 During this interview I started to suspect that the medical notes from which he was working did not quite reflect my direct observations of what had happened to my son.
 This suspicion was reinforced by a comment my wife's CPN (community psychiatric nurse) made during a home visit to her.
 It seemed that the medical notes gave to those who were authorised to read them (I was not), the distinct impression that my son's illness was caused entirely by his own abuse of street drugs.
 In fact, I heard members of the team admonish my son "not to do it again".
 I challenged the consultant psychiatrist about his admonition not to use street drugs and lack of focus upon the spiked drink as the prime trigger for my son's illness.
 He replied that 'there was no evidence for it'.